coralproject/reef/CONTRIBUTOR-GUIDE.md

 ### Coding

 * Fork or create a branched named "Issue #xxx"
-* Made an initial commit (create a file, add comments in file)
+* Make an initial commit (create a file, add comments in file)
-* Open a pull request that references issue in the comment
+* Open a pull request that references issue in the comment and briefly describes your approach to fixing
 * Recruit _code reviewer_ (send them link to the pull request and say, "hey, I'm working on **this**, could you review for me?")
 * Coding will take you through any number of iterations of this:
 * ... contributor works and commits updates